Shadowsocks-NET/OpenOnlineConfig/docs/0001-open-online-config-v1.md

 ## 0. Abstract

 This document defines version 1 of the Open Online Config protocol.
-Open Online Config 1 (OOCv1) provides service providers and application developers with a simple and elegant solution for the delivery of censorship circumvention service configurations with unified support for different transport protocols.
+Open Online Config 1 (OOCv1) provides a simple and elegant solution for service providers and application developers to deliver censorship circumvention service configurations to users.
+Open Online Config 1 enables unified support for different transport protocols with a registration and standardization process.

 ## 1. Overview

 Open Online Config 1 is an HTTPS-based application protocol for the distribution of censorship circumvention services.
-The protocol aims to provide a centralized model for the sharing of distributed censorship circumvention services in a community.
+The protocol aims to provide a centralized model for the sharing of distributed censorship circumvention services in communities.

-Servers are required to implement a basic web API for clients to retrieve configuration in the defined format.
-Additional API methods may be implemented for advanced operations.
+An Open Online Config 1 server exposes a web API for clients to retrieve configurations.
+A series of requirements for the web API are specified in this document to ensure the secure transport of sensitive information.
+The API response is based on the minimal JSON format defined in this document.
+Extension standards add additional fields to support different transport protocols.

 ### 1.1.
 Document Structure